Documenting the American South

 • Description

-Three wide tiered slabs form the base of a twenty-five foot high square pillar.
-The bottom four corners of the pillar are accented with small spheres.
-The pillar is topped with a six-foot tall Confederate soldier who stands, holding the barrel of his rifle with two hands.
+Three wide tiered slabs form the base of a twenty-five foot high three-tiered square plinth.
+The four corners of the lower plinth section are accented with small spheres, representative of cannon balls.
+The plinth is topped with a six-foot tall Confederate soldier who stands, holding the barrel of his musket with two hands.

 • Inscription